-During their first day in the office, GOSO enrollees meet with a Career Manager to complete a resume, discuss short- and long-term reentry goals, and receive a full mental health evaluation and assistance with immediate social service needs.
+During their first day in the office, GOSO enrollees meet with a GOSO Career Manager (one of our Licensed Social Workers) to complete a resume, discuss short- and long-term reentry goals, and receive a full mental health evaluation and assistance with immediate social service needs.
 They also receive a Reentry Toolkit that includes an alarm clock, day planner, notepad and pens, MetroCard and subway map.

 Every GOSO participant is assigned a Career Manager who who provides education and employment counseling, tracks his progress through the program and oversees delivery of services.
 In addition, Career Managers provide housing support and referrals, and assistance with IDs, Driver’s Licenses, Medicaid and Food Stamp registration.
 All GOSO Career Managers are Master’s Level Social Workers who on a day-to-day basis provide participants opportunities to explore positive and constructive ways of coping with the challenges of education, employment, family and peers.

 GOSO is now the only reentry program in the city that exclusively employs Master’s Level mental health professionals as Career/Case Managers.